top of page

 Old fronds and boots provide trunk structure and nutrients for the crown (newer fronds and the meristem) of the palm.
 Over trimming your palms can cause the tree to lack the nutrients needed for it to grow healthy.
 This may cause the fronds to yellow and to grow smaller.
 The fruit of the tree may not develop correctly and decay in the shell.

 There may be other reasons for poor development then over pruning.
-Always best to have a Certified Arborist look at your palms to determine the cause before treatment.
+Always best to have a professional look at your palms to determine the cause before treatment.
 A Certified Arborist can help determine a course of action to help your palm stay healthy.

 (only dead fronds, seed pods, and loose boots removed)